PetalTech/petal-api-getting-started/README.md

 ## Documentation

-For more information about each of the available preprocessing and EEG metrics API calls, see here (TODO: link).
+For more information about each of the available preprocessing and EEG metrics API calls, see here: https://docs.petal.tech